Universal quantum computation via scalable measurement-free error correction: Outlook

-For the realization of higher-distance codes, we propose to concatenate measurement-free implementations to achieve protection against an arbitrary number of faults.
-Remarkably, these concatenated protocols do not require a universal gate set for any given CSS code, as we use a gadget to perform the feedback operation in a hardware-efficient way.
-In fact, we stress that such constructions are not unique to the Bacon-Shor code, but can be adapted to codes of the CSS family as well.
-In particular, we note that the disposable Toffoli gadget works as well in the $d=3$ rotated surface code, without any adaptations.
+Second, we propose to concatenate measurement-free implementations of small codes to realize higher-distance codes and thus achieve protection against an arbitrary number of faults.
+Remarkably, these concatenated protocols do not require a universal gate set, as we use a gadget to perform the feedback operation in a hardware-efficient way.
+We stress that such constructions are not unique to the Bacon-Shor code, but could be adapted to other codes of the CSS family as well.
+In particular, we note that the disposable Toffoli gadget is also compatible with the $d=3$ rotated surface code, without any modifications.
 By performing numerical simulations, we find that the performance is competitive and can be considered for error-correcting experiments on near-term devices.
 Furthermore, it can be expected that the protocols can be further tailored to a real hardware device.
 For example, by exploiting biased noise, the performance of measurement-free protocols can be significantly enhanced~\cite{veroni2024}.
 Furthermore, neutral atoms provide an ideal platform for the implementation of such protocols, as native $\mathit{CCZ}$ operations have been demonstrated~\cite{evered2023}.
 In the case where such operations are not available, the protocols can be adapted without spoiling fault-tolerance.
-As an example, in \cref{fig:decomposition}, we show that correction operations can always be decomposed fault-tolerantly, by copying the control qubits to an auxiliary register, and performing a simplified decomposition of the feedback operation.
+As an example, as shown in \cref{fig:decomposition}, the correction operations can always be decomposed fault-tolerantly, by copying the control qubits to an auxiliary register, and performing a simplified decomposition of the feedback operation~\cite{heussen2023}.

 Altogether, this architecture requires non-local, but heavily parallelizable operations.
 This is an ideal setting for neutral-atom platforms, which have demonstrated parallel Clifford operations and parallel shuttling of multiple registers for the realization of transversal entangling operations~\cite{bluvstein2024, reichardt2024}.
 Furthermore, continuous loading of atoms provides a reservoir of fresh qubits, which can emulate reset operations in a scalable way ~\cite{singh2022, norcia2024, gyger2024}.
 Despite a potential performance overhead, measurement-free protocols can be a valid alternative to significantly speed up the \emph{logical clock rate}.
 In \cref{sec:implementation}, we perform `back-of-the envelope' calculations that suggest that for fault-tolerant experiments in the foreseeable future ($d \lesssim 15$), measurement times would need to significantly decrease to match the clock times of their measurement-free counterpart.
 This further motivates measurement-free error correction as a viable and scalable pathway towards fault-tolerant quantum computation.